 When I was 28 I enrolled in a Certificate IV in Professional Writing and Editing at CAE -- oh boy did I learn some useful stuff there.

-These days I live in regional Victoria and teach creative writing at Federation University.
+These days I live in regional Victoria and teach creative writing and graphic design at Federation University.

 Photograph by Gordon Flynn